dajvisha/SENotes/README.md

-# SoftwareEngineeringNotes
+# Software Engineering Notes

-:notebook_with_decorative_cover: A compilation of Software Engineering Notes.
+:books: A compilation of Software Engineering Notes.